sst/sst/www/docs/constructs/AstroSite.about.md

 There are a couple of things happening behind the scenes here:

-1. The `sst start` command generates a file with the values specified by the `RemixSite` construct's `environment` prop.
+1. The `sst start` command generates a file with the values specified by the `AstroSite` construct's `environment` prop.
 2. The `sst-env` CLI will traverse up the directories to look for the root of your SST app.
 3. It'll then find the file that's generated in step 1.
 4. It'll load these as environment variables before running the start command.

 :::note
-`sst-env` only works if the Remix app is located inside the SST app or inside one of its subdirectories.
+`sst-env` only works if the Astro app is located inside the SST app or inside one of its subdirectories.
 For example:

 ```
 /
   sst.json
-  my-remix-app/
+  my-astro-app/
 ```
 :::

 ## Using AWS services

-Since the `RemixSite` construct deploys your Remix app to your AWS account, it's very convenient to access other resources in your AWS account in your Remix loaders/actions. `RemixSite` provides a simple way to grant [permissions](Permissions.md) to access specific AWS resources.
+Since the `AstroSite` construct deploys your Astro app to your AWS account, it's very convenient to access other resources in your AWS account. `AstroSite` provides a simple way to grant [permissions](Permissions.md) to access specific AWS resources.

 Imagine you have a DynamoDB table created using the [`Table`](../constructs/Table.md) construct, and you want to fetch data from the Table.